 How to make flour tortillas.
-The Tortilla channel can’t be the Tortilla channel without a genuine homemade simple flour tortillas.
 These are so easy to make, just about as easy as the homemade corn tortillas.
-However they are not gluten free so beware if you have gluten intolerance.
-Want to learn how to make flour tortillas?
+However these are not gluten free so beware if you have gluten intolerance.
+Are you ready to how to make tortilla wraps?
 Let’s get started!

 When I buy store bought tortillas I am always amazed at how they almost always have the same size, coloring and taste.
 Every tortilla is exactly the same, which is impossible with these homemade ones.

-What I love about flour tortillas is that they are so versatile and can be used in many different ways.
-They are obviously the base of the Mexican kitchen but they are also used in a lot of other South American countries.
+Flour tortillas are very versatile and can be used in many different ways.
+They are the base of the Mexican kitchen but they are also used in a lot of other South American countries.

-I used biological spelt flour in this recipe because I like the taste of it but any white or whole wheat flour will do just nicely.
+This tortilla wrap recipe is made with organic spelt flour as they have a nice taste but any white or whole wheat flour will do just nicely.

 Flour tortillas ingredients